All Episodes

 And you can see it written on his face as it happens.

-He's just like, oh God, this is going to be.
+He's just like, oh, God, this is going to be.

-It does make my blood boil, this facial expression.
+It does make my blood boil.

-You know, I don't think they are wrong to read into it because I do think it's symptomatic.
+I don't think they are wrong to read into it because I do think it's symptomatic.

 He's not a predator.